 Don’t limit yourself to looking only at the hobby or craft niche you’re in.
 Identify hobbies and

-can be helpful in giving you crossover ideas.
-In addition, many hobbyists and crafters have
+This can be helpful in giving you crossover ideas.
+In addition, many hobbyists and crafters have multiple interests.

 Selling Your Hobby/Craft Items